HungNguyen20/Bandits/README.md

 🏁 For more competitive results and figures, you can submit file **Agent_method.java** upto [this website](http://202.191.57.62:8501/) where your codes will be tested with multiple scripts, your scores are ranked with others.

+🏁 **About submittion onto ranking website**: Make sure your solution is legid, as once you submit your solution, its score is cummulatively computed.
+Meaning, your score is the average score of all submittions.

 ## General warning:

 😏 feel free to create new classes to support your code